 So when everybody you rose with for sunrise is at Angkor Thom (typically the next stop on the ‘typical’ route), you are at Thom Phrom exploring these ruins and avoiding all the crowds.

 Next temple you’ll go to is Tak Keo.
 This is the tallest temple standing over 70 feet tall.
 Stairs are steep and narrow but the views are worth it.

 Next you’ll go to Preach Khan a small temple close to the side of the road.
 Quick and easy to explore.

 Next stop.
 Angkor Thom the largest complex of Khmer ruins.
 Angkor Thom contains the iconic Bayon Temple with hundreds of faces covering the pillars.
 Make sure keep a look out for the face that you can get up close and personal with.
 It’s located on the top level.

 After Bayon, continue across the street and follow the path through the woods that will take you to the elephant terraces.
 Hardly anyone goes there so that’s always a plus.

-After a full day of temple hopping you’re gonna be exhausted.
+After a full day of temple hopping you’re gonna be exhausted from all the Siem Reap attractions.
 Get a must needed massage.
-Splurge the extra 3$ and get a 90 minute one.
+Splurge the extra $3 and get a 90 minute one.